-Tom Cruise News: Despite Reports, Star Has Not Reunited With Daughter Suri,Still Absent From Little One’s Life
+Despite Reports, Tom Cruise Has Not Reunited With Daughter Suri, Still Absent From Little One’s Life

-The marriage and divorce of Tom Cruise and Katie Holmes has made headlines for years now, despite the romance coming abruptly to an end over 5 years ago.
-The strange involvement that Tom’s devout faith in Scientology played in the demise of his and Katie’s relationship, is still viewed as bizarre and heartbreaking by fans of the former couple, as the Daily Mail made note of in the past years.
+The marriage and divorce of Tom Cruise and Katie Holmes has made headlines for years now, despite the romance coming abruptly to an end over five years ago.
+The strange involvement that Tom’s devout faith in Scientology played in the demise of his and Katie’s relationship is still viewed as bizarre and heartbreaking by fans of the former couple, as the Daily Mail made note of in the past years.

 One adorable result of the fairy tale romance between Cruise and Holmes, is the former couple’s daughter, Suri Cruise.
-The 11-year-old is often spotted by her mother’s side on various outings and the world has watched as the youngster has grown up without the presence of her action star father in her life.
+The 11-year-old is often spotted by her mother’s side on various outings, and the world has watched as the youngster has grown up without the presence of her action star father in her life.

 The tabloid insisted that the words of a supposed source were fact.
-The gossip policing site reminds of the false words shared by the publication and the unreliable source.
+The gossip policing site reminded readers of the false words shared by the publication and the unreliable source.

 “A so-called ‘source’ maintained that following the funeral, the actor decided to ‘re-evaluate what’s most important in his life.’
 It was then specifically alleged he wanted to ‘re-establish his relationship’ with Suri and start seeing her ‘on a regular basis.'”